Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermions in de Sitter: Cosmological correlators and S-matrix

 Since \(\alpha\) is just 1 in the leading order, a \(n\rightarrow n'\) scattering amplitude in the physical basis will be same as the \(n\rightarrow n'\) scattering amplitude \textit{plus} \(n+2\rightarrow n'\) and \(n\rightarrow n'+2\) scattering amplitudes in the Bunch-Davies \(S\)-matrix.
-However, these extra contributions involving more particles generally contribute to higher orders in perturbation theory or do not contribute at all depending on the details of the interaction Lagrangian.
-Therefore, we can discard these contributions and it turns out that the physical \(S\)-matrix is equivalent to the Bunch-Davies \(S\)-matrix at \(O(H)\).
+However, these extra contributions involving more particles generally contribute to higher orders in perturbation theory or do not contribute at all, depending on the details of the interaction Lagrangian.
+Therefore, we can discard these contributions, and it turns out that the physical \(S\)-matrix element that describes scattering from some initial state in the physical basis to some final state in the physical basis is equivalent to the corresponding Bunch-Davies \(S\)-matrix element at \(O(H)\).

 Due to the lack of time translation invariance in this space-time, the mode functions in the time domain do not generally have a simple exponential form in general; instead they involve complicated Hankel functions.
 The propagators also involve these Hankel functions.
 In this scenario, the time integrals for each internal vertex remain (the space integrations give spatial momentum-conserving delta functions just like flat space), which cannot be done explicitly with the currently developed technologies, except for very special values of mass and space-time dimensions.
 Therefore, for most general cases, it is not possible to obtain an explicit analytical answer for the \(S\)-matrix elements.
 We will focus on the sub-horizon expansion, where we take the Hubble parameter \(H\) to be much smaller than all the relevant energy scales of the problem, and do a systematic small \(H\) expansion.
 A sanity check is that the $H=0$ answer is the expected flat space answer.
 Our task is to obtain the first non-trivial correction at \(O(H)\) for various scattering amplitudes and decay processes.